vgrillot/cheatsheets/python_training.md

 lambda name: name[0] if name else '-'
 ```

+vv

+### usage

-and you can assign it, or use it directly:
+and you can store it, or use it directly:

 ```
 >>> f = lambda name: name[0] if name else '-'